selamanse/playits/README.md

 playit is a custom jquery-ui widget that enables you to build your own web-based soundboard.

-payits can be configured with ogg and m4a soundfiles which allows for support for different browsers.
+playit can be configured with ogg and m4a soundfiles which allows for support for different browsers.

 # Usage